Russia's Transneft has 3 days of oil for Czechs

 Russia’s oil majors have been shifting volume away from the Druzhba pipeline in recent years and a new outlet, at Ust-Luga on the Baltic, has allowed them to divert more supplies from the Soviet-era option.

-Traders said Russia had supplied just 66,139 tons of oil to the Czech Republic in the first eight days of this month, around 15 percent of the normal monthly amount.
+Traders said Russia had supplied just 60,000 tonnes of oil to the Czech Republic URL-CZ in the first eight days of this month, around 15 percent of the normal monthly amount.

-The Czechs have alternative sources of oil but the reliability of energy supplies remains a sensitive topic in the former Soviet bloc country.

-The Czech side, including pipeline operator Mero, has not been informed about any supply reductions, said Vaclav Bartuska, a special government envoy for energy security.

-“We have tested in 2008 (when Russia abruptly cut supplies) that we can replace even a dramatic drop in supply via IKL,” he told Reuters.

-He said the Czech Republic has reserves of oil and oil products for more than 90 days.

-Last week, market sources said the cut in deliveries along the Druzhba pipeline might force the Czech Republic to ramp up the more expensive crude imports from the Mediterranean.
+Last week, market sources said the cut in deliveries along the Druzhba pipeline might force the Czech Republic to ramp up more expensive crude imports from Mediterranean ports.

-Russia was due to ship 1.32 million tons of oil to the Czech Republic in the second quarter, slightly down from 1.37 million in the first three months of the year.
+Russia was due to ship 1.2 million tonnes of oil to the Czech Republic in the second quarter, only slightly down from 1.25 million in the first three months of the year. .

 But that figure could now change significantly if deliveries remain low through the rest of April.